defold/extension-webmonetization/docs/index.md

 ## How to set up Web Monetization in Defold

 Enabling Web Monetization in a Defold game is a straightforward process.
-The steps involved depend on if you are adding Web Monetization to an existing project or if you are starting a new project.

 ### Creating a payment pointer